LightningMods/PS4-daemon-writeup/writeup.md

 Next we have to copy all our daemon files including eboot which is signed with System/GL Auth (which makes them limited on memory and forces you to manually load all modules)

-so next i did the following
+so next i did the following after remount the System partition as RW via nmount

 ```